-As of September 30, 2009, we employed approximately 3,400 persons worldwide, including temporary and part-time employees.
-None of our employees in the U.S. are subject to collective bargaining agreements, although certain employees in our non-domestic companies are covered by national labor agreements.
+As of September 30, 2010 and 2009, we employed approximately 3,700 and 4,000 persons worldwide, respectively, including temporary and part-time employees.
+None of our employees in the U.S. are subject to collective bargaining agreements; although certain employees in our non-domestic companies are covered by national labor agreements.
 We believe that our relationship with our employees is good.